Decision Intelligence Platform

 Why is this important?
 When it’s time to actually make a decision, the user, who is usually a business specialist, has a much clearer understanding of the real‑time constraints and limitations than even the most advanced decision model can capture.
 So, the user needs a way to share these real‑time constraints with the model and quickly explore multiple alternatives.

 How does it work?
-The scheme below shows a business analyst who is working with the graphical interface supported by the Decision Playground:
+The scheme below shows a business analyst who is working with the graphical interface supported by Decision Playground:

 The user brings the new request in the JSON format, make changes in it if necessary, and selects the button “Optimize” on the right of the Decision Playground interface.
 Then the user may choose an optimization objective which should be Minimized or Maximized.
-The playground will run the decision model to produce the proper optimal decision.
+For instance, here is the Optimize dialog for the “InsideOutsideProduction” project:

 While experimenting with various possible decisions, the user may save the Decision Candidates into the Decision Pool, adding explanations to each of them: